 Community Service Learning

-Our Shared Ideals and the values inherent in the Primary Years Program and the Middle Years Program are the anchors that support our community service learning.
-Like leadership, community service learning is embedded in the academic curriculum and there are opportunities throughout all Forms at the Prep.
+Our shared ideals and the values inherent in the Primary Years Programme and the Middle Division are the anchors that support our community service learning.
+Like leadership, community service learning is embedded in the academic curriculum and there are opportunities throughout all forms at the Prep.
 We believe that service learning is more than facilitating a string of special fundraising events.
-It begins with a discussion of community needs, followed by research, the designing of a community initiative and then reflecting on the outcomes Unique projects occur throughout the day, on the playing fields, in classrooms or in the broader community.
+It begins with a discussion of community needs, followed by research, the designing of a community initiative and then reflecting on the outcomes.
+Unique projects occur throughout the day on the playing fields, in classrooms or in the broader community.
 Observing the world, looking for patterns, analyzing data, proposing alternatives and then acting on one’s convictions are all applications of the inquiry model that’s common to the IB Primary and Middle Years programs.
 School-wide community service projects are also held throughout the year.
-These projects, such as our annual food drive in support of the Daily Bread Food Bank and our annual clothing drive, serve to promote awareness of community organizations and to have our students work together toward a common goal.
+These projects, such as our annual food drive in support of the Daily Bread Food Bank and our annual clothing drive, promote awareness of community organizations and have students work together toward a common goal.

 A limited number of fundraising activities are held annually at the Prep.
-The Terry Fox National School Run for cancer research, Hoops for Heart, and Casual Dress Days in support of local charities are all promoted and run by the students.
-PPO fundraising initiatives are also an annual occurrence.
+The Terry Fox National School Run for cancer research, Hoops for Heart and casual dress days in support of local charities are all promoted and run by the students.
+Prep Parents' Organization fundraising initiatives are also an annual occurrence.